Simulational and theoretical studies of the Anderson transition in the chiral symmetry classes with weak topology: Introduction

-Localization phenomena across the Altland-Zirnbauer (AZ) symmetry classes can generally be studied using nonlinear sigma models (NLSMs)~\cite{wegner1976,wegner1979,efetov1980,hikami1980,hikami1981,efetov1983,wegner2016}, where a $Q$ matrix-field resides in a Goldstone manifold constrained by the symmetries of the underlying disordered Hamiltonian~\cite{altland1997,altland1999,fukui1999,fabrizio2000,guruswamy2000}.
-In chiral symmetry classes, the $Q$-field permits vortex excitations as saddle-point solutions of the NLSM~\cite{konig2012,zhao2024,zhao2025}.
+Localization phenomena across the Altland-Zirnbauer (AZ) symmetry classes can generally be studied using nonlinear sigma models (NLSMs)~\cite{wegner1976,wegner1979,efetov1980,hikami1980,hikami1981,efetov1983,wegner2016}, where a matrix field $Q$ resides in a Goldstone manifold constrained by the symmetries of the underlying disordered Hamiltonian~\cite{altland1997,altland1999,fukui1999,fabrizio2000,guruswamy2000}.
+In chiral symmetry classes, the $Q$ field permits vortex excitations as saddle-point solutions of the NLSM~\cite{konig2012,zhao2024,zhao2025}.
 Crucially, the 1D weak band topology~\cite{Ryu2010,schnyder2011,fulga2012a} endows these vortex excitations with complex phase factors that depend on their spatial polarization along the topological direction~\cite{altland2014,altland2015,zhao2024}.
 Previously, it was argued that due to a destructive interference effect caused by these phase factors, a metal phase near its mobility edge could be dominated by vortex excitations polarized along the topological direction, and the spatial proliferation of the polarized vortex excitations may result in the universal emergence of the quasi-localized phase adjacent to the metal phase~\cite{zhao2024,zhao2025,shindou2025}.
-While the theoretical picture holds for all three chiral classes, the intermediate quasi-localized phase has been confirmed numerically only in the chiral unitary and orthogonal classes~\cite{xiao2023,zhao2024}, but not yet in the chiral symplectic class.
+The intermediate quasi-localized phase has so far been confirmed numerically only in the chiral unitary and orthogonal classes~\cite{xiao2023,zhao2024}, but not yet in the chiral symplectic class.